-Specialized Practice - For specialized practice, programs develop their area(s) of specialized practice by creating competency descriptions relevant to the area of specialized practice.
+Specialized Practice - For specialized practice (defined on pg.
+21 of the EPAS), programs develop their area(s) of specialized practice by creating competency descriptions relevant to the area of specialized practice.

 For each area of specialized practice, programs must extend and enhance the nine social work competencies and any additional competencies added by the program by describing the dimensions (knowledge, values, skills, and cognitive and affective processes) that comprise each of the competencies.
 Extending and enhancing the generalist competencies means "providing students with knowledge, values, skills, cognitive and affective processes that are more advanced or more relevant to the area of specialized practice."